vnovick/whatsapp_workshop_2020/Readme.md

 Slides for the whole workshop can be found [here](https://slides.com/vladimirnovick/build-whatsapp-in-a-day-rn), but please make sure to follow along instead of jumping forward.
 If you've completed the step and wanna get bonus exercises, just ask.

+When cloning and installing the repo make sure to run `npx pod-install ios` so iOS will build or you can run `pod install` from ios folder

 <details>
     <summary>Exercise 1 - Components structure</summary>